Do I need a vaccine to cruise? That’s been one of the biggest questions in a return to sailing.

 As the United States begins to open up while vaccine doses roll out rapidly, many people are looking to get back to a more normal way of life.
 That includes things like visiting restaurants or movie theaters, going to a sporting event, and of course, travel.

-As of now, cruises are still suspended in the United States, and it’s not clear exactly when they might return.
 The good news is that the hundreds of millions of shots given so far seem to be doing a job at keeping case counts in America subdued.
-In other words, a return could be on the horizon.
+As a result, cruises are re-starting this summer, barring some unforeseen spike in cases.

 However, we all know that cruising isn’t likely to just go back to exactly what it was before the pandemic.
 There will be testing, better air filtration, contract tracing, and more.

 Perhaps the biggest change will be vaccines.
-They’ve been called “game changers” by cruise executives and could be the key to being able to sail again.
+They’ve been called “game changers” by cruise executives and are key to being able to sail again.

 As of right now, there is no blanket policy one way or another across all cruise lines regarding vaccine requirements.

 Instead, cruise lines have made their own policies, which can make it more difficult for passengers to understand what’s required.
-As well, Florida’s Governor Ron DeSantis has issued an executive order that makes it against the law for a business to require a vaccine in the state.
+Some lines require the dose, some do not.
+Even within a cruise line, some trips require vaccination and others plan to allow anyone to sail.

 In other words, this is still an ongoing situation, and the requirements are likely to see changes in the weeks and months ahead.